 This starter is from our own Bakery at Daylesford and is full of friendly bacteria and wild yeasts that naturally exist in the environment.
 As such, this starter is unique, with a distinctive flavour and aroma that captures the very essence of the Cotswolds.

-As you keep and tend to your sourdough starter (detailed instructions below), it may collect ambient bacteria and yeast from your home, developing its characteristics and becoming even more special.
+As you keep and tend to your sourdough starter (see instructions below), it may collect ambient bacteria and yeast from your home, developing its characteristics and becoming even more special.

 Sourdough starter is ideal for creating your own artisan loaves at home, such as our favourite seven seed sourdough bread.
 Watch this video from the Daylesford Cookery School for top tips on using your starter in breadmaking.